-Systems and devices are vulnerable to cyber threats for a host of reasons – programming errors in the operating system, undetected bugs, newer vulnerabilities arising due to increased interconnectivity.
+Systems and devices are vulnerable to cyber threats for various reasons – programming errors in the operating system, undetected bugs, and newer vulnerabilities arising due to increased interconnectivity.
 While vendors release patches to address these vulnerabilities when they are identified, your business cannot afford to wait for the manufacturer/developer to release a patch.
+The Vulnerability Assessment and Penetration Testing describe a broad range of security assessment services designed to identify and help address cyber security exposures across an organization’s IT estate.

 Why?
 Because every moment that a vulnerability remains unaddressed is a moment that pushes you closer to a major security breach.
 The WannaCry ransomware, which infected more than 200,000 systems across the globe, capitalised on the EternalBlue exploit that remained unpatched on older Windows computers.